-- A. Establish site plan requirements to ensure development evaluate natural drainage features, man-made drainage structures, and impact to wetland and aquifer recharge areas. - B. Development shall first avoid impact to wetlands and aquifer recharge areas. - C. When impacts to wetlands and aquifer recharge areas are unavoidable, require development to minimize impact and then mitigate for impacts to wetlands and aquifer recharge areas. - D. Limit activities/uses that are known to adversely impact such areas. - E. Restore wetlands (where feasible) in connection with new development. - F. Maintain the natural flow of water within and through contiguous. - G. Maintain existing vegetation to serve as buffers to protect the function and values of the wetlands from the adverse impacts of adjacent development. - H. Require any wetland mitigation be based upon the most current state-approved methodology. - I. Prohibit the dredging, filling, or disturbing wetlands and wetland habitats in any manner that diminishes their natural functions, unless appropriate mitigation practices are established in coordination with and approved by local, regional, state, and federal agencies. - J. Coordinate with Sarasota County, Federal and State review agencies on wetland designation, mitigation policies, and regulations.
+- A. Establishing site plan requirements to ensure developments evaluate natural drainage features, man-made drainage structures, and impact to wetland and aquifer recharge areas. - B. Requiring development to first avoid impact to wetlands and aquifer recharge areas. - C. When impacts to wetlands and aquifer recharge areas are unavoidable, requiring development to minimize impact and then mitigate for impacts to wetlands and aquifer recharge areas. - D. Limiting activities/uses that are known to adversely impact such areas. - E. Restoring wetlands (where feasible) in connection with new development. - F. Maintaining the natural flow of water within and through contiguous wetlands and water bodies. - G. Maintaining existing vegetation to serve as buffers to protect the function and values of the wetlands from the adverse impacts of adjacentdevelopment. - H. Requiring any wetland mitigation be based upon the most current state-approved methodology. - I. Prohibiting the dredging, filling, or disturbing of wetlands and wetland habitats in any manner that diminishes their natural functions, unless appropriate mitigation practices are established in coordination with and approved by local, regional, state, and federal agencies. - J. Coordinating with Sarasota County, Federal and State review agencies on wetland designation, mitigation policies, and regulations.